-Students are expected to complete the full Graduate Core courses.
-If a student joins the PhD program after completing a MS degree, then course waiver petitions can be requests on a as-needed basis.
+Enrollment: Students are expected to complete the full Graduate Core courses.
+If a student joins the Ph.D. program after completing a MS degree, then course waiver petitions can be requested on an asneeded basis.
 Course and elective waiver petitions are evaluated and approved by the Graduate Standards Committee (GSC).
 Each petition must include a syllabus for each equivalent course in addition to a copy of the MS degree transcript (can be taken from original application by request to Grad Coordinator).
 If approved, the student will receive a waiver for the correlating core course(s), but this is not a credit transfer.
 No outside credit hours can be counted toward the total credit hour requirements for the PhD.
-Instead, the student will take alternative courses or research hours as decided by the students and their research advisor or receive a course load reduction.
-The total course load for the PhD can be reduced to as few as 45 credit hours for students who join the program with a completed MS degree in either chemical or petroleum engineering respectively.
+Instead, the student will take alternative courses or research hours as decided by the student and their research advisor or receive a course load reduction.
+The total course load for the Ph.D. can be reduced to as few as 45 credit hours for students who join the program with a completed MS degree in either chemical or petroleum engineering respectively.

 Fulltime Enrollment: 9 credit hours per semester is considered full time enrollment for a graduate student.
 Students working as a GTA or a GRA will be considered full time with enrollment in 6 credit hours.
-This is one of the notable differences between graduate and undergraduate education.
-Taking more than 12 credit hours per semester is not recommended as courses of 700 and above are significantly more challenging and time consuming than courses level 600 and lower.
-GTA or GRA students in their final semester can request to have this enrollment requirement reduced even further with the successful filing of a Petition for Reduced Enrollment (see THIS link).
+Taking more than 12 credit hours per semester is not recommended as courses of 700 and above are significantly more challenging and time consuming.
+GTA or GRA students in their final semester can request to have this enrollment requirement reduced even further with the successful filing of a Petition for Reduced Enrollment (see Graduate Studies policies for details).
+For international students, please consult with advisors from International Support Services if interested in Reduced Course Load.